 It is because of the incredible support our School receives that we continue to be one of the preeminent civil engineering institutions in the world.

 Speaking of gifts, I would also like to remind everyone that Purdue's annual Day of Giving is just a few months away.
 Last year, our School received more than $3 million in just 24 hours.
 Again, I am completely humbled by the generosity continually displayed by all, and I look forward to extending my thanks again in my next message.

 The generosity of our alumni and friends is a key component to our School's 130 years of success – and it is also why we are continually recognized as one of the top programs in the world!
 Once again, both our graduate and undergraduate programs were placed among the top 10 in the United States by U.S. News & World Report!

-I look forward to sharing even more of our accomplishments with you in this edition of eConnections, and in our IMPACT and Transitions magazines – both of which will come out later this fall.
+I look forward to sharing even more of our accomplishments with you in this edition of eConnections, and in our IMPACT and Transitions magazines – both of which came out in the fall.

 Also, be sure to send us your feedback, contact information, and life and career news.
 Send your updates to Kathy Heath at email@example.com.

 Hampton Hall Renovations